aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/bmp/_index.md

 {{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from BMP(Bitmap Picture)" %}}
-Aspose.Imaging allows automate a lot of conversions from BMP to other formats on .NET platform.
+<p align=justify>Aspose.Imaging allows automate a lot of conversions from BMP to other formats on .NET platform.
 Files having extension .BMP represent Bitmap Image files that are used to store bitmap digital images.
 These images are independent of graphics adapter and are also called device independent bitmap (DIB) file format.
 This independency serves the purpose of opening the file on multiple platforms such as Microsoft Windows and Mac.
-The BMP file format can store data as two-dimensional digital images  in both monochrome as well as color format with various colour depths.
+The BMP file format can store data as two-dimensional digital images  in both monochrome as well as color format with various colour depths.</p>
 <br/>
 Full list of supported conversions from BMP:
 {{% /blocks/products/pf/feature-page-section %}}